Cameronshir11/twitter_coronavirus/README.md

 1. work with multilingual text
 1. use the MapReduce divide-and-conquer paradigm to create parallel code

-## Background

-**About the Data:**

-Approximately 500 million tweets are sent everyday.
-Of those tweets, about 2% are *geotagged*.
-That is, the user's device includes location information about where the tweets were sent from.
-The lambda server's `/data/Twitter dataset` folder contains all geotagged tweets that were sent in 2020.
-In total, there are about 1.1 billion tweets in this dataset.

-The tweets are stored as follows.
-The tweets for each day are stored in a zip file `geoTwitterYY-MM-DD.zip`, and inside this zip file are 24 text files, one for each hour of the day.
-Each text file contains a single tweet per line in JSON format.
-JSON is a popular format for storing data that is closely related to python dictionaries.

 ![Top 10 Countries that Tweeted the word Coronavirus in the Year 2020](coronavirus_country.png)
 ![Top 10 Languages that Tweeted the word Coronavirus in the Year 2020](coronavirus_lang.png)